 Formed in 2007, the Hiking Club provides an excellent way to make new friends and stay healthy while enjoying the beautiful Bay Area outdoors.
 The group plans monthly hikes, usually held on the third Friday of each month.

-Recent excursions have included seashore explorations, hikes in the North Bay, Peninsula, and East Bay, as well as a three-day adventure in Yosemite.
+Past excursions have included seashore explorations, hikes in the North Bay, Peninsula, and East Bay, as well as a three-day adventure in Yosemite.
 Hikes average about five miles and are of moderate intensity.

 Golf Club at UCSF

 Founded in the 1970s, the Golf Club at UCSF has approximately 75 members.
 Members include students, faculty, staff, alumni, and retirees, as well as friends and family of the UCSF community.
 Tournaments are played once a month at various courses throughout the Bay Area from March to October, including a two-day tournament near Monterey.

 Anyone who has a love of the game is encouraged to join the club.
 Golf experience is necessary, but players demonstrate all levels of skill – indices range from 0.9 to 44.0.
 Although players compete during tournaments, most are more interested in camaraderie and having a good time.
 The only real “competition” comes when the group plays the UC Berkeley Golf Club each year in July.

 For more information and the tournament schedule, please visit the club’s website.